lukeyou05/tacky-borders/README.md

 # watch_config_changes: Automatically reload borders whenever the config file is modified.
 watch_config_changes: True

+# enable_logging: Log messages (info, warnings, and errors) to a file.
+# NOTE: Changes require an application restart to take effect.
+enable_logging: True

 # rendering_backend: Type of renderer.
 Supported values:
 #   - V2: A more complex, feature-rich renderer.
 Available in v1.2.0 and above.
 #   - Legacy: A simpler, more limited renderer.
 Available in v0.1.0 and above.